2 October 2020

 Photographing this flag attracted the attention of a man on the street.
-We asked him if this flag meant that people from Syria live in this house.
-The man laughed and denied.
+We asked him what the flag meant.
 He told us that this flag was hoisted by a young athlete because of a certain sportive event.
 However, he said, in Lonning people from Syria and Afghanistan are living.
 In total, he guesses that about 30 asylum seekers have arrived since 2015 and some of them have remained until today.
 The local government of Maifeld has rented a small number of apartments in the village to accommodate them.

 Since 2015, he himself has been accompanying a number of asylum seekers together with other volunteers.
 “Last year we drove about 7000 km more than usual.
 This is due to the extra trips we made for our refugees to the hospital, school, authorities, etc.”, he laughed.
 “Especially the families have stayed.
 In addition, most of the men have succeeded in finding a job, for example at a logistics company in the village Polch or at the post office in Koblenz”.
 He also said that in his opinion it was necessary that refugees, regardless of their residence status, should be allowed to work.
 “Only then, they are able to permanently participate in social life and could give their lives a new meaning, after they had often experienced terrible things.
 A young man, I accompanied for a long time, started drinking.
 Furthermore, it is a fact that especially the women are poorly educated, have difficulties to learn the German language and with it, had difficulties to find a job – especially when they have got young children”.